nishantgandhi99/website/content/posts/who-is-taking-linux-workshop.md

 We had setup online event registration website for getting the participation count for each event.
 One of the event was **Linux Workshop** which I was going to deliver.

 So one the day of an event, we had huge queue of participants at venue.
 We had setup the registration desk with welcome-kit and complementary coffee for all our participants.
 As we were only 11 boys trying to run full show, we were doing all kind of work based on our availability and commitments with other events.
 Now, my workshop was in evening and I was not involved into first welcome speech so I was there filling coffee cups for participants at registration desk.
-Than one of my batchmate come close to me and told me that we have higgest participation count in my Linux Workshop and I must deliver best.
+Than one of my batch-mate come close to me and told me that we have highest participation count in my Linux Workshop and I must deliver best.

 Here is the funny incident happened.